US and Taiwan to hold second round of economic dialogue next week - ExBulletin

 Taiwan’s Foreign Ministry said the virtual meeting would be chaired by Economy Minister Wang Mei-hua and Science and Technology Minister Wu Tsung-tsong.

-Taiwan hopes that the dialogue can eventually lead to a free trade agreement with the United States and welcomed last year’s inaugural meeting as a step forward.
+Taiwan hopes the dialogue can eventually lead to a free trade agreement with the United States and hailed last year’s inaugural meeting as a step forward.

 It is as part of the United States’ increased engagement with Taipei under former President Donald Trump that the Biden administration has pursued, to the anger of Beijing, which claims Taiwan as its own.